devMfawzy/TheNewsApp/README.md

 # TheNewsApp
-This is an depo app
+This is a demo app